 This priority aims to add years to life and life to years - something we all aspire to.
 The biggest killers are heart disease, stroke and cancers.
-Some of the contributing factors to these diseases are beyond the influence of the individual or of health services but we can encourage healthier lifestyles and prevent disease through early detection and screening.
+Some of the contributing factors to these diseases are beyond the influence of the individual or of health services but we can encourage healthier lifestyles and prevent disease through early detection and screening to improve outcomes.
+The role of Social Prescribing can also be explored as a prevention strategy.

 A gap in life expectancy still remains within Oxfordshire, with women likely to live longer than men, though the gap between women and men is narrowing as life expectancy for women seems to be reaching a plateau while that for men is still increasing.
 People living in more deprived areas are likely to die sooner and be ill or disabled for longer before death.
+These health inequalities remain and need to be addressed by targeting those areas and communities with the worst outcomes.

-Promoting healthy lifestyles and access to screening programmes is a cost effective way of reducing the risk of chronic disease and premature death
+Promoting healthy lifestyles and access to screening programmes is a cost effective way of reducing the risk of chronic disease and premature death.